jundalisay/ppblist/content/en/faq.md

 So we have a maximum of 1,000 registered users or 300 concurrent users per server.
 After it goes over, the server crashes.
 This means the experiment worked.
 This happened a lot during the pandemic when a lot of people suddenly went online to look for jobs or to barter.

 We then spin up a new server for a new town with new features as a new experiment.
-Some users create multiple accounts and some are bots that succeed with captcha.
-So we estimate that there are really only 100-300 real users per server.
+At our peak when we were supported by incubators that allowed us to have staff, we had 7 servers.
 {{< /l >}}